Skip to main content

 Breadcrumb current page1 componentLeave inline

-The one-off patterns are specific to their context.
-Extracting "FAQ question text" into a variant would create a variant used by exactly one file.
-That's overhead with no benefit.
+The one-off patterns are tied to their context.
+Extracting "FAQ question text" into a variant would give me a variant used by exactly one file: pure overhead with nothing to show for it.

-1. Safety-critical patterns: Form error messages (text-sm text-error) appeared twice but serve a clear a11y contract.
-Consistent error display matters.
-I extracted <Text variant="error">.
+1. Safety-critical patterns: Form error messages (text-sm text-error) only showed up twice, but they carry a clear a11y contract and consistent error display matters, so I extracted <Text variant="error"> anyway.

-2. Cross-boundary patterns: A pattern used once in the app and once in shared-ui justifies extraction because the cost of divergence is higher across library boundaries.
+2. Cross-boundary patterns: A pattern used once in the app and once in shared-ui is worth extracting, because divergence costs more across a library boundary than it does inside one app.

-3. Complex patterns: If a single occurrence involves 5+ coordinated classes with responsive breakpoints and dark mode variants, the risk of copy-paste drift is high enough to extract early.
+3. Complex patterns: If even a single occurrence stacks up 5+ coordinated classes with responsive breakpoints and dark mode variants, the odds of copy-paste drift are high enough that I'll extract it early.

-The rule works for any design system decision:
+The same rule holds for any design system decision:

 AbstractionExtract when...